mohammednazim007/Fix-JS-Problems/README.md

 # Run the docker image in a container with (--rm) to automatically remove the container when it exits.
 docker run -p 8005:8000 --rm app-node:v1

-# Run the docker image in a container with (--name) to give a custom name to the container.
-(BEST PRACTICE)
+# Run the docker image in a container with (--name) to give a custom name to the container.(BEST PRACTICE)
 docker run -p 8555:8000 --name node-one --rm nodes:v1

-# To stop a running docker container
+# Stop a running docker container
 docker container stop 6412c863db20

-# To start a stopped docker container
+# Start a stopped docker container
 docker container start 6412c863db20

 # To remove a docker image